ruohu/books-info/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Insert a category (ej. fantasy) and click "Search" button.
+Insert a category (eg. fantasy) and click "Search" button.
 Click a book's cover to view the book's details page.